ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

 ### Post approval

-Explain that the account will be created in approximately one week and that they will need to apply for [[virtual hosting|services/vhost]] (if desirable) after they have set up their site.
+Explain that the account will be created in approximately one week and that they will need to apply for [[virtual hosting|doc services/vhost]] (if desirable) after they have set up their site.
 Point them to relevant wiki articles.